Engineering Leadership

 Here's what I've learned over five years of running engineering teams while still writing code.

-30% is the sweet spot only if the other 70% is genuinely manager-only work.
-The trap is filling the 70% with things ICs could do.
+The 30–60% range is a sweet spot only if the management overhead is genuinely manager-only work.
+The trap is filling the management hours with things ICs could do.

 2. Where hands-on pays compound interest